 ADVISORY: Beginning Jazz Dance is recommended

 (formerly PE-054) Designed for the student with training in Ballet or Jazz, Modern, Afro, Hip-Hop, or trend styles of dance.
 This course teaches students intermediate dance technique and choreography.
-May not be repeated.
-SC

 KNDAN-055 Advanced Jazz Dance